Frequently Asked Questions

-This will be the last chance to make suggestions for changes to the Draft Local Plan, and so we encourage as many people to take part in providing representations as possible.
+This will be the last chance to comment on the emerging Local Plan, and so we encourage as many people to take part in providing representations as possible.
 Your comments on the Local Plans ‘soundness’ will then be considered by the independent Planning Inspector as part of the Local Plan Examination process.
 Anyone can respond, you do not have to live in the District to give your comments.

 Have responses to the previous consultations been taken on board?

 Yes, responses to previous consultations have been considered, and along with other evidence and national policy.
 Work is currently being undertaken on the Local Plan and site selection as a result of the previous Draft Local Plan consultation.

-Why is this public consultation necessary?
-Can my previous comments not be applied to this consultation?
+Why are comments necessary?
+Can my previous comments be applied?

-Previous comments on early consultations have helped inform the Council’s preferred view of how Epping Forest District should develop to 2033.
-We now need to know whether we have got this right.
-As the Development Strategy and Policy Principles are new documents, views submitted previously cannot be applied to this stage.
-If you have comments on the proposed Development Strategy and Policy Principles, new comments should be submitted during the Regulation 19 Pre-Submission Local Plan feedback period.
+Previous comments on past consultations have helped inform the Council’s emerging Local Plan and how Epping Forest District should develop to 2033.
+We now need to know whether the Local Plan is ‘sound’, meaning whether the Council has followed the correct procedures and stages as set by Planning legislation.
+If you have commented on the Draft Local Plan, new comments should be submitted during the Regulation 19 Pre-Submission Local Plan feedback period.

 What happens if I miss the deadline for the consultation?

 Representations (responses) on the Draft Local Plan need to be made within the consultation period.
 Please make sure that you take note of the Pre-Submission Local Plan period once it has been determined and submit your responses before the deadline.